-- Data structures and Algorithm Analysis in C, 2nd edition, M. A. Weiss, Pearson. - Lipschutz: Schaum's outline series Data structures Tata McGraw-Hill a) Creation of list of elements where the size of the list, elements to be inserted and deleted are dynamically given as input.
+- Data structures and Algorithm Analysis in C, 2nd edition, M. A. Weiss, Pearson. - Lipschutz: Schaum's outline series Data structures Tata McGraw-Hill

 Students are required to write and practically execute programs to solve problem using various data structures.
 The teacher can suitably device problems which help students experiment using the suitable datastructures and operations.
 Some of the problems are indicated below.